 The Argument for Peeling

-Mashed potatoes may be a homegrown dish, but good restaurant chefs can elevate them to a star-worthy experience.
-Most peel the potatoes in pursuit of the fluffiest, creamiest cloud of buttery goodness.
-Most generally agree that starchy potatoes such as russets and Yukon Golds make the best mashed potatoes, but those varieties also tend to have the thickest skins, so if you belong to the skin-on camp, you might want to try a thin-skinned variety.
+Mashed potatoes may be a homegrown dish, but good restaurant chefs can raise it to a star-worthy experience with careful preparation and the addition of different spices, herbs, and fats.
+Most chefs peel the potatoes in pursuit of the fluffiest, creamiest cloud of buttery goodness, and generally agree that starchy potatoes such as russets and Yukon Golds make the best mashed potatoes—but those varieties also tend to have the thickest skins, so if you belong to the skin-on camp, you might want to try a thin-skinned variety.

 The Best Potatoes for Mashing